kyle-lindsay/myvcs/README.md

 * Run the command `go build -o myvcs` to build the project into an executable

-* Move the compiled program to the desired project folder, or use the absolute filepath to access from anywhwre
+* Move the compiled program to the desired project folder, or use the absolute filepath to access from anywhere

 * To run commands, use:
     * `./myvcs <command>` on Mac/Linux